vlocityinc/vlocity_build/README.md

 `runApex`: Runs Anonymous Apex specified in the option -apex at the specified path or in the /apex folder
 `packGetAllAvailableExports`: Get list of all DataPacks that can be exported
 `refreshVlocityBase`: Deploy and Activate the Base Vlocity DataPacks included in the Managed Package
+`installVlocityInitial`: Deploy and Activate the Base Vlocity DataPacks and Configuration DataPacks included in the Managed Package

 ## Example Commands